kodingkoning/Cal-DISKS/mid-year-report.md

 Thank you also to PhD students Giulia Guidi and Ben Brock for their consistent support throughout the project.

-Development for this project has been on Cori and LBNL.
+Development for this project has been on Cori at LBNL.

 ## 8. References

-Guillaume Marçais, Dan DeBlasio, Prashant Pandey, Carl Kingsford, Locality-sensitive hashing for the edit distance, Bioinformatics, Volume 35, Issue 14, July 2019, Pages i127–i135, https://doi.org/10.1093/bioinformatics/btz354
+Guillaume Marçais, Dan DeBlasio, Prashant Pandey, Carl Kingsford, Locality-sensitive hashing for the edit distance, Bioinformatics, Volume 35, Issue 14, July 2019, Pages i127–i135, [https://doi.org/10.1093/bioinformatics/btz354](https://doi.org/10.1093/bioinformatics/btz354)

  Langmead BT and Baker D. Genomic sketching with HyperLogLog [version 1; not peer reviewed].
-F1000Research 2019, 8:1866 (slides) (https://doi.org/10.7490/f1000research.1117605.1)
+F1000Research 2019, 8:1866 (slides) [(https://doi.org/10.7490/f1000research.1117605.1)](https://doi.org/10.7490/f1000research.1117605.1)

 Rowe, W.P.M.
 When the levee breaks: a practical guide to sketching algorithms for processing the flood of genomic data.
 Genome Biol 20, 199 (2019) [doi:10.1186/s13059-019-1809-x](https://doi.org/10.1186/s13059-019-1809-x)